Website Accessibility & the Law: Why Your Website Must Be Compliant

 Among other things its purpose was to make updates to the existing law and carry out the ADA’s objectives of providing:

-- “a clear and comprehensive national mandate for the elimination of discrimination”
+“…a clear and comprehensive national mandate for the elimination of discrimination.”

-- “clear, strong, consistent, enforceable standards addressing discrimination by reinstating a broad scope of protection to be available under the ADA”
+“…clear, strong, consistent, enforceable standards addressing discrimination by reinstating a broad scope of protection to be available under the ADA.”

 On July 26, 2010, the DOJ published an ANPRM titled Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities and Public Accommodations.
-This was the first attempt to include website accessibility enforcement.

-On September 15, 2010 Titles II and II were revised again and called the 2010 ADA Standards for Accessible Design.
+On September 15, 2010, Titles II and III were revised again and called the 2010 ADA Standards for Accessible Design.
 They did not include web accessibility.

 Hopes were raised when in the fall of 2015, the DOJ released a Statement of Regulatory that included three paragraphs on website accessibility.

 This document addressed the realization that it became impractical to separate Title II (Government websites) and Title III (public websites) because they are often blended together.
-The document states:

 “Public entities are increasingly providing their constituents access to government services and programs through their web sites.
 Information available on the Internet has become a gateway to education, and participation in many other public programs and activities.
 Through Government web sites, the public can obtain information or correspond with local officials without having to wait in line or be placed on hold.
-They can also pay fines, apply for benefits, renew State-issued identification, register to vote, file taxes, request copies of vital records, and complete numerous other everyday tasks.”
+They can also pay fines, apply for benefits, renew State-issued identification, register to vote, file taxes, request copies of vital records, and complete numerous other everyday tasks.

 “Consequently, the Department is planning to amend its regulation implementing title II of the ADA to require public entities that provide services, programs or activities to the public through Internet web sites to make their sites accessible to and usable by individuals with disabilities.”

-It went on to state that they “will be publishing separate NPRMs addressing web site accessibility pursuant to titles II and III of the ADA.
+It went on to state that they “will be publishing separate NPRMs addressing website accessibility pursuant to titles II and III of the ADA.
 The Department expects to publish the title II NPRM early in fiscal year 2016.”

 That never happened.